suhasdotcom/coding-solutions/LeetCode/221/README.md

 5) Now start parsing the array from (max_row, 0) check next up cell (max_row-1, 0) to get the count of current element, cases here:
   - Current and last cells differ: Current cell in that case can be max square of size one.
   - Count remains same: if first cell has count (A, 3), i.e.. count should be (A, greater than 1), if next up cell also has count (A, 3) that means we have a rectangle of A of 2x3.
 And max square size of 2.
 Put size 2 in next up cell as (A, 3, 2).
-Go up once again.
+Go up once again. if next cell again has (A, 3) that means max square can only be built upto 3 so increase square count and put value (A, 3, 3) in next cell.
+If next cell is again (A, 3) that means that max square there can only be 3x3 so put current max square size going up, i.e. cell would become (A, 3, 3).
   - Count decreases: if first cell has count (A, 4), i.e.. count should be (A, greater than 1), if next up cell has count (A, 3) that means we have a square of 2x2.
 Put size 2 in next up cell as (A, 3, 2).
 Keep going up.
   - Count increases: if first cell has count (A, 3), i.e.. count should be (A, greater than 1), if next up cell has count (A, 4) that means we have a square of A of 3x3.
 And max square size of 3.
 Put size 3 in next up cell as (A, 4, 3).
 Go up once again.
 6) The above stated rules will transform the matrix into: